-A summary timetable, including audit outputs, is set out as follows:
+90. A summary timetable, including audit outputs, is set out as follows:

-DEC 19 Planning meetings with senior officers from SPT JAN 20 Interim planning audit visit including a review of accounting systems and wider scope audit dimensions.
-FEB 20 • Presentation of External Audit Annual Plan to the Audit and Standards Committee MAY 20 Accounts presented for audit and final audit visit begins SEPT 20 Presentation of our Annual Report on the Audit to the Audit and Standards Committee
+DEC 18 Planning meeting to inform the 2018/19 audit JAN 19 Interim planning visit including a review of accounting systems and wider scope audit dimensions.
+FEB 19 Presentation of External Audit Plan to the Audit and Standards Committee MAY 19 Accounts presented for audit and final audit visit begins SEPT 19 Annual audit report presented to Audit and Standards Committee and submitted to the Controller of Audit